Co-author: Michelle Norton

 Over-stuffing your suitcase is a big no-no if you’re flying out of New Zealand.
 If your airline says “23kg”, they mean “23kg”.
 Weigh your bags before you get to the airport and make sure you are within the restrictions, otherwise you’ll be forced to cough up extra cash at the airport or, even worse, decide what to cull from your luggage!

 While not technically a “must pack”, you will save money on the homeward journey if you devote room in your suitcase to things you will buy on holidays.
 It’s inevitable you will bring home more duty-free goods or holiday mementos than when you left.
 Making sure you have room now will save you excess baggage charges on the return trip.

-Whether you’re going on a road trip across the North Island or glamming it up in a 5-star resort overseas, travel nsurance is a must.
-Travel insurance is cheap in the overal scheme of holiday costs, so there’s no excuse for missing out.
+Whether you’re going on a road trip across the North Island, or glamming it up in a 5-star resort overseas, travel insurance is a must-have item on any travel list.
+Travel insurance is cheap in the overall scheme of holiday costs so, there’s no excuse for missing out.
 You can compare travel insurance for overseas trips as well as compare domestic travel insurance for holidaying in New Zealand, right here.

 Overall, your holiday style and destination will dictate what items you take with you.
 But this general list should come in handy, regardless.
 One last piece of advice: Give yourself ample preparation time and tick off a list as you go, it’ll be worth it.
 Stick to that list and you can spend more of your holiday time on the adventuring and relaxing, rather than stressing about what you left at home by mistake!

 Cover image: Shutterstock – Maridav